Automattic/wp-calypso/packages/composite-checkout/README.md

 - `activeContent: React.ReactNode`.
 A component that displays that payment method (this can return null or something like a credit card form).
 - `submitButton: React.ReactNode`.
 A component button that is used to submit the payment method.
 This button should include a click handler that performs the actual payment process.
 When disabled, it will be provided with the `disabled` prop and must disable the button.
 - `inactiveContent: React.ReactNode`.
 A component that renders a summary of the selected payment method when the step is inactive.
-- `checkoutWrapper?: (children: React.ReactNode) => React.ReactNode`.
-A [render prop](https://reactjs.org/docs/render-props.html) that returns a component to wrap the whole of the checkout form.
-Must render the provided `children` argument.
-This can be used for custom data providers (eg: `StripeProvider` to support [Stripe Elements](https://github.com/stripe/react-stripe-elements)).
 - `getAriaLabel: (localize: () => string) => string`.
 A function to return the name of the Payment Method.
 It will receive the localize function as an argument.
 - `isCompleteCallback?: ({paymentData: object, activeStep: object}) => boolean`.
 Used to determine if a step is complete for purposes of validation.
 Default is a function returning true.